drerickromero/drerickromero_website/content/project/Phononics/index.md

 ---
-title: Example Project
+title: Phononics
-summary: An example of using the in-built project page.
+summary: An example of chip phononics.
 tags:
 - Demo
 -